-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
 Samaritans of Wigan is an independent charity, registered with charity number 1170589.
 We are separate data controller for the purposes of the data protection laws.

 All Samaritans branches are coordinated and supported by Samaritans Central Charity (registered charity number in England and Wales: 219432; and in Scotland: SC040604).
 You can read Samaritans Central Charity’s privacy statement here.

 Within this Privacy Statement ‘we’ and ‘us’ means Samaritans of Wigan and/or Samaritans Central Charity, depending on the context.

 Which laws apply to us?

 Your ‘personal information’ is information that can be used to identify you.
 This can include your name, email address, postal address, telephone number, date of birth and credit/debit card details, as well as ‘sensitive personal information’ such as details about your ethnic origin, political opinions, religious beliefs, physical or mental health and details of criminal offences.
 Samaritans collects, stores and handles personal information for a variety of purposes, including to manage our volunteers, to process donations made to us, to engage with our supporters and to provide our services to the public.